-If you don’t respond, then the court will make a ruling based on the information presented.
+If you do not respond, then the court will make a ruling based on the information presented.
 They will then write to you to say.

 You will get a certain amount of time to pay the debt in full.
-If you do so, then it won’t be recorded on your credit file.
+If you do so, then it will not be recorded on your credit file.

 As you can see the process is not a short one and therefore a CCJ is seen as more serious than a defaulted account.